 - Multiple data sets are listed on the Data Sets tree.

 - The ability to have tables and charts from different data files intermixed.

 - The ability to have a table/crosstab that simultaneously shows data from two different data files (read on to find out how to achieve this.)

 - The ability to have a time series plot that simultaneously shows data from two different data files (read on to find out how to achieve this.)

 Two or more data sets that you want to load into the same Displayr document.

-- To create crosstabs from using questions from different data files, there must be a variable in both files which contains the same type of data (text, categorical, dates, etc.) and has some values which match from which to create a relationship between two files.
+- To create crosstabs using questions from different data files, there must be a variable in both files which contains the same type of data (text, categorical, dates, etc.) and has some values which match from which to create a relationship between the two files.

 - To create a time series chart using data from different data files, both files must contain a Date question with identical variable names and question names.

 Once you have a document, click the Plus sign in the Data Sets section to add each of your data sets to your document

 For more information on how to import data into Displayr, click here.